wp-plugins/recommend-a-friend/readme.txt

 == Changelog ==

+* 2.0.2
+	* Add nofollow tag to the form
 * 2.0.1
-	*Encode URL to the RAF link
+	* Encode URL to the RAF link
 * 2.0
 	* Code refactoring
 	* Fix bug with homepage link